epfl-si/gitchangelog.rc/README.md

 `ACTION: [AUDIENCE:] COMMIT_MSG [!TAG ...]`

 ### Examples
-`new: usr: support of bazaar implemented`
+`new: usr: support of git implemented`
 `chg: re-indentend some lines !cosmetic`
 `fix: pkg: updated year of licence coverage.`
 `new: test: added a bunch of test around user usability of feature X.`